raspibolt/raspibolt/guide/raspberry-pi/system-configuration.md

   $ ssh admin@raspibolt.local
   ```

-* You can exit an SSH session any time with
+* You can exit your session any time with

   ```sh
   $ exit